Skip to main content

 Common Questions

-What paddlers most often want to know about Desolation Gray.
+What paddlers most often want to know about Desolation and Gray Canyons.

 Do I need a permit to run Desolation and Gray Canyons on the Green River?